mxenabled/action_subscriber/README.md

 ```
-$ bundle exec action_subscriber start --mode=subscribe
+$ bundle exec action_subscriber
 ```

-This will start your subscribers in a mode where they connect to rabbitmq and let the broker push messages down to them.
+This will connect your subscribers to the rabbitmq broker and allow it to push messages down to your subscribers.

-You can also start in `--mode=pop` where your process will poll the broker for messages.

 Configuration
 -----------------